Sitting Ducks: An Interview with Nuri Koerfer

 by Gabriela Acha // Oct.
 18, 2024

 I first heard about Nuri Koerfer several years ago when I visited the exhibition ‘Sitting Bone,’ which she organised at the now-extinct Berlin project space, Mavra.
-Koerfer used to run it alongside her artistic practice, with fellow artists Marc Soo and Julian Stahlbom.
+Koerfer used to run it alongside her artistic practice, with fellow artists Marc Soo and Julian Stalbohm.
 That exhibition focused on sitting devices, which, as I discovered back then, was one of Koerfer’s core interests.

 Shaped as ducks, crocodiles or donkeys, Koerfer’s ergonomic sculptures might recall decorative figurines, like my grandmother’s glass and ceramic duck collection, or Meissen’s animal-inspired porcelain.
 At times, they look like theatre props or very peculiar pieces of furniture.
 The sculptures seem to have a life of their own, and they can accommodate objects or people in and on top of them.
 Sitting on them is allowed and interaction is welcomed—Koerfer’s sculptures are a child’s delight, as I witnessed at her exhibition at Melos Martinos earlier this year, where the gallerist’s children cheerfully played with the works.